Manaal-fatma/ROSEE_PROJECT/README.md

 ```
 🧪 2.
 Create .env Files
 ---
-You need to create .env files inside each folder and simply copy paste the following in them.
+You need to create .env files inside each folder if not already there and simply copy paste the following in them.

 🔹 Frontend .env
 ```